mbwatson/icees-docs/README.md

 ### Issues

-I've run into a few issues with building and deployment with Gatsby that seem to stem from an outdated cache.
-Running `$ gatsby clean` deletes the `.cache` and `public` directories, after which a new `gatsby build` or `npm run deploy` seems to instantiate a working build.
+I've run into an issue with building and deploying with Gatsby that seems to stem from an out-of-sync cache.
+I've gotten into the habit of running `$ gatsby clean` (which deletes the `.cache` and `public` directories) before deploying, and I haven't run into this issue since.

 ## About Gatsby